 - Livelihoods and income: What are refugees’ sources of income and support (local and transnational)?
 What are their financial obligations–remittances to home countries?
 What are their debts (smugglers, IOM)?

 - Political organization: Have refugees become politically active?
 What kinds of mobilization have occurred?
 What kinds of social and political networks have emerged?

 - Integration: How do refugees define integration?
 How do refugees view their integration experience in the town?
 What factors do they consider important in enabling or preventing integration?

-- Attitudes about the future: How do refugees see their futures?
+- Refugee attitudes about the future: How do refugees see their futures?
 What do they want for their children?
-Do they plan to stay, go elsewhere, return home?
+Do they plan to stay, go elsewhere, or return home?
 Has there been any return movement?

 The urban impact

 - What economic impact (if any) does the refugee community have on the town (employment, business creation, trade links)?
 Have the refugees affected the job market or housing market?
 Where do the refugees work?

 - What has been the social and political impact?
 How have access to or quality of health services and schools been affected?
 How do locals perceive the refugees?